Features

 • changing how Crabbox names leases, slugs, runs, or claims;

-• adding a new lookup form (alias, provider id, anything that resolves to a
+• adding a new lookup form (a slug, a provider ID, anything that should resolve

-Crabbox names every long-lived thing twice: once with a stable canonical ID that machines compare, and once with a friendly slug that humans type.
-This page lists the identifiers, where they come from, and how lookup resolves across them.
+Crabbox names every long-lived thing twice: once with a stable canonical ID that machines compare, and once with a friendly slug that people type.
+This page lists each identifier, where it comes from, and how --id lookup resolves across them.

 #Lease ID